 In ancient Anglo-Saxon England, the ancestors of the Cuncliffe surname lived in the settlement of Concliff in the county of Lancashire.
 The surname Cuncliffe belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
 The name in Anglo Saxon meant "War love."

 The surname Cuncliffe was first found in Lancashire where Nicholas le Cumbecliue was first listed in the Assize Rolls of Lancashire in 1246.
 The name traces back to Cundcliff, now known as Cunliffe Hill, in the township of Billington, near Blackburn in Lancashire.
 The Hundredorum Rolls of 1273 - 1276 list Robert de Cundeclif in Yorkshire.
 A few years later Adam de Cunliffe was listed in Yorkshire 1317-1318.
 The Register of Freemen of the City of York in 1411 lists Thomas Cunclyff.

-Important Dates for the Cuncliffe family
+Early History of the Cuncliffe family

 This web page shows only a small excerpt of our Cuncliffe research.
 Another 284 words (20 lines of text) covering the years 1611, 1750, 1790, 1820 and 1871 are included under the topic Early Cuncliffe History in all our PDF Extended History products and printed products wherever possible.